-Glycerin: Glycerin — one of the more common hydrating ingredients found inlipstick formulas — works hard for your pout.
+Glycerin: Glycerin — one of the more common hydrating ingredients found in lipstick formulas — works hard for your pout.
 “Glycerin is a humectant that’s super hydrating,” notes Jaliman.
 Because of its ability to draw moisture from the air to the surface of the skin, it can provide deep nourishment, as well as create a barrier against moisture loss.

-Hyaluronic Acid: This popular skincare ingredient doesn’t just belong in your facial serums or fillers — look for it in your lipstick ingredients, too.
+Hyaluronic Acid: This popular skincare ingredient does not just belong in your facial serums or fillers — look for it in your lipstick ingredients, too.
 “It improves skin hydration and elasticity and is a natural humectant,” says Jaliman.
 And since it attracts water, hyaluronic acid will keep your lips plump and refreshed throughout the day.

-Jojoba Oil: You might love Jojoba oil in your nourishing skin creams, but we love it in lipstick formulas.
+Jojoba Oil: You might love jojoba oil in your nourishing skin creams, but we love it in lipstick formulas.
 According to Jaliman, it is one of the best ingredients for chapped lips.
-According to Jaliman, jojoba oil “seals in moisture” to help shield from skin aggressors and other elements like cold weather, and summer heat.
+According to Jaliman, jojoba oil “seals in moisture” to help shield from skin aggressors and other elements like cold weather and summer heat.
 Additionally, it has anti-inflammatory properties, which Jaliman says works to alleviate irritated lips, leaving a lasting calming effect.

 Shea Butter: When shopping for a hydrating lipstick, a tried and true lip balm ingredient such as shea butter is a great place to start.
 Thanks to its impressive makeup of natural vitamins and fatty acids, shea butter is deeply nourishing.
-According to Jaliman, it consists of white cinnamic acid — a white crystalline compound — which can target irritated and inflamed chapped lips.
+According to Jaliman, it consists of cinnamic acid — a white crystalline compound — which can target irritated and inflamed chapped lips.

 Squalane: According to Jaliman, this natural lipid is “extremely moisturizing.”
-(Not to be confused with squalene, which is a naturally occuring lipid in the skin barrier.)
+(Not to be confused with squalene, which is a naturally occurring lipid in the skin barrier.)
 Squalane is made from hydrogenated squalene.
 Traditionally sourced from sharks, much of the squalane today is plant-based.
 And since it is a derivative of the naturally-occurring squalene, once it is applied to the skin, it sinks in quickly.